Skip to Content

 A walk on Main Street is essential during your visit.
 Take time to visit the boutique shops and specialty food stores.
 You might find the perfect gift to take back with you!

 The Berkshire Botanical Gardens is another stop that should be on your list.
-This garden includes 25 garden display areas that contain beautiful plants and flowers.
+This garden includes 25 display areas with beautiful plants and flowers.

-If you want more beautiful gardens, head to the Historic Naumkeag Mansion and Gardens.
-Built in 1884, Naumkeag was one of the elaborate homes from the gilded age of Stockbridge.
 Another beautiful home in the area to consider is Chesterwood.
 Chesterwood was the summer home of the famous artist Daniel Chester.
-In addition to touring the home and studio, you can enjoy the gardens surrounding the property.
+In addition to touring the home and studio, you can enjoy the property’s gardens.

 There are also numerous parks and trails around town for you to explore.

-Stockbridge is one of the East Coast getaways you could easily make one of your weekend getaways from Boston.
+Stockbridge is one of the East Coast getaways, and you could easily make one of your weekend getaways from Boston.

 Glendale Falls is located in Middlefield, Massachusetts, and is considered the state’s highest and longest waterfall.
-That alone makes it well work a trip from Boston.
+That alone makes it work well for a trip from Boston.

 While the falls are the main attraction, the surrounding forest land makes for a beautiful day in nature.
 You can enjoy hiking, biking, nature walking, fishing, and more during your trip to Glendale Falls.